Want a career in tourism? This is your boarding call.

 Delve into the social, economic, and environmental impacts of tourism in Canada and around the world.

 In Tourism Development, you'll discuss the latest issues and trends with internationally recognized professors, and you’ll learn how to plan, implement, and evaluate tourism experiences in environmentally and culturally sensitive ways.
-And you’ll do it at a university ranked #1 in Canada for hospitality and leisure management (QS World University Rankings by Subject 2021).
+And you’ll do it at a university ranked third in Canada for hospitality and leisure management (QS World University Rankings by Subject 2021).

 Today, tourism is the world's largest industry, accounting for 1 in 10 jobs on the planet.
-So it’s no surprise that the demand has never been higher for people who can manage and protect tourism destinations — people like Tourism Development grads.
+So it’s no surprise that the demand has never been higher for people who can manage and protect tourism destinations — people like Tourism Development grads and co-op students.